 Vietnam is certainly is one of the cheapest places to live or travel in Asia and it has great air connections to other cities in the region.
 Here are some highlights of our conversation, with the inside scoop on living expenses in HCMC.

 How did you end up making Ho Chi Minh City your base?

-I found that I liked traveling a lot once I started and liked working on the internet, so I figured out a way to work for myself and keep doing both.
-For the last ten years I’ve been doing web design while traveling, working from various places around the world.
+I found that I liked traveling a lot once I started and liked working on the internet, so I figured out a way to work for myself and keep doing both by running websites and working from various places around the world.
 I’m from Australia, but I haven’t had an address there since 2010.
 I’ve mostly been in Southeast Asia.

-I’ve been living in Vietnam most of the past year, in Ho Chi Minh City.
-I tried out a lot of places on for size for while traveling, using different spots as a base.
+I moved to Ho Chi Minh City about eight years ago.
+I tried out a lot of places on for size while traveling, using different spots as a base.
 I knew a friend who lived here and liked it, plus there were some other online friends I knew were based here.
-So it was easy to move here and make this my new home.
-I work during the day at cafes [thus a hefty $5 a day coffee budget] and there are probably 15 people I know here who are working online, on businesses.
+So it was easy to move to Vietnam and make this my new home.
+There are probably 15 people I know here who are working online, on businesses.
 It’s nice to have people to go out with and bounce ideas off of.